rmi-kb/zmk-config-andrea/README.md

-# zmk-config for RMI-KB
+# Andrea ZMK Config Repo

-This is a repository for RMI-KB keyboards that use ZMK.
+This is a repository for Andrea keyboard - a wireless ergo keyboard in collaboration with The Keyboard Spa.

-## Andrea
+## Editing a keymap

 1) Edit the `andrea.keymap` file to change your keymap.